Blogs and Tweets, Texting and Friending

 Social Media and Online Professionalism in Health Care

 The connected generation regularly uses social media, including health care professionals, but what happens when a patient wants to friend you?
-Or youve already posted a rant on a patient that gets viewed by others?
-What information may already be floating on the internet that a patient may find about you in a google search and that might impact your therapeutic relationship?
+Or when you've already posted a rant on a patient that gets viewed by others?
+What information may already be floating on the Internet that a patient may find about you in a Google search and that might impact your therapeutic relationship?

 Chapter 1 – What is Professionalism?